-We drift around the corner of a large weathered shore rock covered in black mussels and sea weed and start to hear a roar.
+We drift around the corner of a large weathered shore rock covered in black mussels and seaweed and start to hear a roar.
 A 60 foot waterfall cascades down into the salt water.

 Anna pushes her boat up to the falls and is dwarfed by the water.
-We take a moment to enjoy this surprise and turn to each other to comment for about the fifth time today “If this were in the US it would be it’s own state park.”
+We take a moment to enjoy this surprise and turn to each other to comment for about the fifth time today “If this were in the US it would be its own state park.”

 We find camp just around the corner and set our tent up on the beach.
 With the spring tides raging this is the first beach camping we’ve been able to find.
 We look for the last high tide markings on the beach, check the tide charts for the height of the next high tide and look to see if there is a spot to put our tent where we won’t wake up flooded at high tide.
-Anna enjoys some of the nice sunny weather by laying out on the sand and I tinker around going though our gear.
+Anna enjoys some of the nice sunny weather by laying out on the sand and I tinker around going through our gear.

-The next day Anna and I look forward to our first shower day.
+The next day Anna and I looked forward to our first shower day.
 Anna planned this part of the trip and knowing my intense desire to enjoy a hot spring, took us a bit out of our way for some hot water soaking.
 On the way there we talk about food, our parents, and life but we mostly paddle in silence.
 Being quiet while traveling with someone can make a lot of people uncomfortable, but we enjoy it.
-It’s not that we didn’t have anything to say to each other its that paddling in calm waters is rhythmic and takes you to a place where you can think.
+It’s not that we didn’t have anything to say to each other, its that paddling in calm waters is rhythmic and takes you to a place where you can think.

 My mind mostly focused on the past and I found many memories I have not seen in some time.
-I thought a lot about when I was a kid I living in Alaska.
+I thought a lot about when I was a kid living in Alaska.
 I thought about my life goals and where I want to be.
 I’m 38 and just quit my job and am moving to Santa Fe- a lot of unknowns.
-Its interesting looking back at what was important in previous versions of yourself.
+It’s interesting looking back at what was important in previous versions of yourself.
 Between friends, family, relationships, jobs, hobbies and belongings.
 I look at all the things I wish I wouldn’t have bought.
 Looked at the good friends I have made and how it has been hard keeping them with the lifestyle of working seasonally in Antarctica for so long.
 I think of a lot of things I would have done differently, relationships I lost, jobs I stayed at too long, and hobbies that have been moved to the background.
 But one thing that always comes back to me is a piece of advice my dad gave me: You will always miss out on something, no matter which direction you choose and that’s not a bad thing.

 We had great food and fun conversation and we made some new friends.
 I guess we’ll share our paradise after all.